1940s Men’s Fashion: How History Shaped the Decade

 Hipster Culture: An Evolving Spectrum

-Tracing back to the 1940s, the term “hipster” first emerged to label the fans of the emerging jazz scene.
+The term “hipster” first emerged in the 1940s to label the fans of the emerging jazz scene.
 These individuals were typically seen as avant-garde, consciously setting themselves apart from mainstream norms through their cool demeanor and non-conformist attitudes.
 Fashion played a significant role in this differentiation.

 Casual Shirts